-There are also few varieties of this Croatian apple pie: some people make it with a thin layer of cottage cheese or even a thin layer of shredded walnuts.
+There are also a few varieties of this Croatian apple pie: some people make it with a thin layer of cottage cheese or even a thin layer of shredded walnuts.
 Anyhow, you are going to love my one, I promise!

 So, you’re probably wondering why I call this a “lazy pie”?
 Well, although I think it is understandable when you read the recipe, it’s because you only have 2-3 things to do before this apple pie is ready to eat!
 Make the dough, shred the apples and bake it.
-Everything is done and cooked, in 45 mins and is ready to eat in a little more than an hour.
+Everything is done and cooked in 45 mins and is ready to eat in a little more than an hour.

-- 450 g all-purpose flour
+- 450 g all-purpose flour (3.5 cups)

-- 200 g softened butter
+- 200 g softened butter (14 tablespoons)

-- 5 tbsp sugar
+- 5 tablespoons white sugar

-- 2 eggs
+- 2 eggs, room temperature

 - Pinch of cinnamon

-- Knead into a soft dough and cut it in two same sized pieces.
-Wrap them in a plastic foil and put them in the fridge for a half hour
+- Knead into a soft dough and cut it in two same-sized pieces.
+Wrap them in a plastic foil and put them in the fridge for half an hour

-- Bake in a heated oven on 180 degrees Celsius for around 35 minutes or until it starts to be golden.
+- Bake in a pre-heated oven (180°C/350°F) for around 35 minutes or until golden brown